 Non functional testing is a type of software testing for testing of non-functional parameters like performance, reliability, load testing, and software accountability.
-The main objective of non functional research is to check the software system read speed according to non-functional parameters.
+The main objective of non-functional research is to check the software system read speed according to non-functional parameters.
 Non-functional testing parameters are not tested before in the functional testing.
-Non-functional testing plays a crucial role in the satisfaction of the customer and it is also important testing just like functional testing.
+Non-functional testing plays a crucial role in customer satisfaction, and it is also important testing, just like functional testing.

 Characteristics of Non Functional Testing

 Here are some Characteristics of Non Functional Testing.

 - Non-functional tests should be measurable, so no subjective characterization such as good, better, nicer, etc., are available.